mmkuang/grayclhn.github.io/unsprt/index.md

 and then we estimate each <i>a<sub>i</sub></i> and
 <i>b<sub>j</sub></i> using data from the current baseball season (this
 is called <i>linear regression</i> or <i>OLS</i> and generalizes
 taking the average).
-Once we estimate the coefficients, we can derive an estimate of the probability that any team will beat any other team, taking home field advantage into account.
+If we include only the <i>a<sub>i</sub></i> terms we'd estimate each team's winning percentage at home, and if we include only the <i>b<sub>j</sub></i> terms we'd estimate each team's road winning percentage.
+Including both terms lets us account for both teams.
+Once we estimate these coefficients, we can derive an estimate of the probability that any team will beat any other team, taking home field advantage into account.

 Now look at the table (embedded in the tweet above as a picture).